ENSE-271-Winter2023-SSCF/Prototype-Hype/README.md

 For this activity, we meet each other as group and discuss what was the customer facing and what discovering Northstar & carryover customers.
 Also, we started creating our Empathy as individual and then combing to one group map.
 Next, we stated barnstorming by creating unorganized sticky notes putting them in the tables and started creating them using software like MURAL for more clear view of the notes.
 Finally, we started doing user story map (USM) using sticky notes and sketches to outline the interactions that the team expects users to go through to complete our goals in a digital product.

-Here are the lists of files we have created so far for this activity.
+Here are the lists of files we have created so far for this activity:
 1. Folder with all files related to [Affinity Diagrams](https://github.com/M-Alharbi/ENSE-271-Project/tree/main/Affinity%20Diagrams)
 2. Folder with all files related to [Empathy Maps](https://github.com/M-Alharbi/ENSE-271-Project/tree/main/Empathy%20maps)
 - Empathy Maps for each team members: